Paul Klee: The Life & Work of an Iconic Artist

 Bauhaus Period and Klee’s Time in Düsseldorf

-Even after Paul Klee was appointed to work at Bauhaus Weimar and later in Dessau, a change in his work was noticeable.
-Thus abstract works with graphic elements such as the 1922 painting Twittering-Machine, can be found from this period.
+Even after Paul Klee was appointed to work at Bauhaus Weimar, and later the one in Dessau, a change in his work was noticeable.
+Abstract works with graphic elements such as the 1922 painting Twittering-Machine, can be found from this period.

-This is also the first time there was a critical discussion with technology in his work.
+This is also the first time there was a critical discussion about technology in his work.
 At first sight, Goldfish, 1925 has a childlike appearance but it is also filled with symbolic significance.
-Through variations of the canvas background and his combined painting techniques, Klee had always achieved new color and pictorial effects.
-During his professorship at the academy of art in Düsseldorf, Germany, Klee painted one of his largest pictures: Ad Parnassum (100 x 126 cm).
-In this mosaic-like work, Klee worked in the style of Pointillism and again combined different techniques and compositional principles.
+Through variations of the canvas background and his combined painting techniques, Klee always achieved new color and pictorial effects.
+During his professorship at the Academy of Art in Düsseldorf, Germany, Klee painted one of his largest pictures: Parnassum (100 x 126 cm).
+In this mosaic-like work, Klee worked in the style of Pointillism and once again combined different techniques and compositional principles.

-When the Nazis came to power in Germany, Paul Klee not only lost his position in Düsseldorf in 1933, he was also defamed as “degenerate artist”.
+When the Nazis came to power in Germany, Paul Klee not only lost his position in Düsseldorf in 1933, but he was also defamed as a “degenerate artist”.
 Klee was an avowed antifascist from the very beginning and fled with his family to Bern, Switzerland.
 In his last years, the artist fell seriously ill.
-Despite physical limitations, his productivity, however, increased even more.
+Despite physical limitations, his productivity increased.
 In Switzerland, Klee turned mainly to large-format images.
-His works then dealt with ambivalent topics that express his fate, the political situation and his wit.
+His works then dealt with ambivalent topics that express his fate, the political situation, and his wit.

-Two famous examples that were created in this period are the watercolor Musician, a stickman’s face with a partly serious, partly smiling mouth and Revolution of the Viaduct, which is one of his best-known pictures of all times.
-Those two can also be seen as Klee’s contribution to anti-fascist art.
-After years of illness, Paul Klee died June 29, 1940 in a sanatorium in Muralto.
+Two famous examples that were created in this period are the watercolor Musician, a stickman’s face with a partly serious, partly smiling mouth, and Revolution of the Viaduct, which is one of his best-known pictures of all time.
+These two works can also be seen as Klee’s contribution to anti-fascist art.
+In a tragic end, after years of illness, Paul Klee died June 29, 1940, in a sanatorium in Muralto.

 Author Image